Skip to main content

 -> Need to wait for subsequent oracle report finalize

-3. calculateFinalizationBatches: Batch planning
+3. calculateFinalizationBatches: Batch Planning

 Then the Oracle daemon calls the calculateFinalizationBatches interface to calculate which requests can be finalized in this round under the constraints of budget, time, and share rate, and divide them into batches.